-A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
+2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
 Y Collectively, the Board has an extensive range of commercial skills and other relevant experience which are vital for the effective management of the business.
-Board members, including some who are also directors of other ASX-listed companies, together have a combination of experience in the following business areas: commercial; corporate governance; regulatory framework; legal; investor relations; capital raising; corporate strategy; leadership; accounting; business development; risk management; mineral exploration; geographic experience; mineral project development -- --- --- --
+Board members, including some who are also directors of other ASX-listed companies, together have a combination of experience in the following business areas: - commercial; - corporate governance; - regulatory framework; - legal; - investor relations; - capital raising; - corporate strategy; - leadership; - accounting; - business development; - risk management; - mineral exploration; - geographic experience; and - mineral project development. mineral project development.

-2.3 A listed entity should disclose: Υ As at 30 June 2017 the Board consisted of: a) The names of the directors considered by the Name Role Independent Date appointed board to be independent; b) If a director has an interest, position, association Matt Shackleton Executive Chairman No July 2014 or relationship of the type described in Box 2.3 (Factors relevant to addressing the independence Brett Lambert Non-Executive Director Yes May 2017 of a director) but the board is of the opinion that it does not compromise the independence of the Rhett Brans Non-Executive Director Yes May 2017 director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and c) The length of service of each director.
-2.4 A majority of the board of a listed entity should be independent.
-Y is an executive Messers Brandirectors as the regarded as ee Directors on the Ee and therefore not as and Lambert as they are not part of being free of any the independent ex independent. re considered to of the manageme relationship that be independent nt team and are could materially
+2.3 A listed entity should disclose: Υ As at 29 Octo ber 2019, the Board o consisted of: a) The names of the directors considered by the Name Role Independent Date appointed board to be independent; b) If a director has an interest, position, association Jim Walker Non-Executive Chairman Yes August 2018 or relationship of the type described in Box 2.3 (Factors relevant to addressing the independence Matt Shackleton Managing Director and CEO No July 2014 of a director) but the board is of the opinion that it does not compromise the independence of the Brett Lambert Non-Executive Director Yes May 2017 director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and Rhett Brans Non-Executive Director Yes May 2017 c) The length of service of each director.
+2.4 A majority of the board of a listed entity should be independent. Υ is an executiv Messrs Walke directors as regarded as er Directors on the Bo e and therefore not i er, Brans and Lamber they are not part o being free of any the independent exc ndependent. t are considered t f the manageme relationship that o be independent ont team and are could materially 2.5 The chair of the board of a listed entity should be an independent director, and in particular, should not be the same person as the CEO of the entity.
+Y Mr Walker is of the Compa the chair of the Comp pany, and Mr Sha ckleton is the CEO

-2.5 The chair of the board of a listed entity should be an independent director, and in particular, should not be the same person as the CEO of the entity.
-N Mr Shackleton is the chair and CEO of the company.
-The Board believes given the current skills and experience of the directors, the size and development of the Company, it is appropriate that the chair and CEO are not independent.
-As the Company grows in scale, this matter will be monitored and amended as appropriate.
-Sourcing alternative directors to strictly comply with this Principle had been considered as not appropriate at this stage of the Company's development.
 2.6 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.
 Y Induction and professional development form part of the responsibilities of the Nomination Committee as noted in the Nomination Committee Charter, which is included in the Corporate Governance and Policies Manual on the Company's website.
 Inductees are provided with a written engagement letter and the Company Secretary is available to assist with the process of new Directors familiarising themselves with the Company.
 Professional development requirements are addressed as circumstances require.
-Principle 3: Act ethically and responsibly 3.1 A listed entity should: a) Have a code of conduct for its directors, senior executives and employees; and b) Disclose that code or a summary of it.
-Y The Company has formulated a general Code of Conduct and a Code of Conduct for Directors and Executives which all employees and directors are expected, at a minimum, to follow.
+Principle 3: Act ethically and responsibly 3.1 A listed entity should: a) Have a code of conduct for its directors, senior executives and employees; and b) Disclose that code or a summary of it. Υ The Company has formulated a general Code of Conduct and a Code of Conduct for Directors and Executives which all employees and directors are expected, at a minimum, to follow.
 The Codes are included in the Corporate Governance and Policies Manual on the Company's website.